 The Julius-K9 Neoprene Dog Jacket is the first neoprene coat that Dog Gear Review tested, and we were impressed with the material.
-It is lightweight, soft but durable.
+It is lightweight, soft, but durable.
 Elastic but not floppy.
-You can adjust the neck and chest parts with velcro to fit your dog - it fits tight while does not restrict the shoulders/front legs at all due to the wide cutouts around the legs.
+You can adjust the neck and chest parts with velcro to fit your dog - it fits tight while it does not restrict the shoulders/front legs at all due to the wide cutouts around the legs.

 The velcros of this jacket are the strongest I saw so far: at the beginning, it wasn't easy to separate the two sides.
-By now there is a fair amount of mud and dirt stuck in it, and they still hold strong.
+By now, there is a fair amount of mud and dirt stuck in it, and they still hold strong.

 Of course, the changeable patches associated with the products of Julius-K9 cannot be missed from this product.
-It's nice of them that they made the patches the same size that would be on their same size harnesses so you can use that you had, e.g. on the IDC harness.
+It's nice of them that they made the patches the same size that would be on their same size harnesses so you can use that you had, e.g., on the IDC harness.

-When I got this coat, my first thought was that it's so light, it probably cannot be used on cold days.
+When we got this coat, our first thought was that it's so light, it probably cannot be used on cold days.
 The truth is that the thermal insulation is guaranteed by thousands of tiny air bubbles embedded in the neoprene material that you cannot see or feel.
 This still doesn't make it a winter coat - at least not for the freezing winters around here - but it's warm enough for the mild winter days.
-I don't think it would protect against strong winds either due to the big cutouts around the shoulders and leaving the stomach and chest uncovered.
+We don't think it would protect against strong winds due to the big cutouts around the shoulders and leaving the stomach and chest uncovered.

 My biggest concern with the patches is that the leash regularly gets stuck on the back corners of the patches and I see how it could separate the velcro from the coat in the long term or maybe detach the patch if the velcro already has a lot of dirt in it and doesn't hold as strong.
-I have to say that I used the coat for the colder days for two months and the velcro and the patches are still there so it might not be an actual issue.
-Another note is that since the velcro is exactly the same size as the patch, it can be a little hard to align all corners perfectly.
+I have to say that I used the coat for the colder days for two months, and the velcro and the patches are still there, so it might not be an actual issue.
+Another note is that since the velcro is precisely the same size as the patch, it can be a little hard to align all corners perfectly.

-This neoprene coat is impressive in regards to elasticity, durability, color, and design.
-I like that it fits the dog body tight and it's lightweight - it will not get stuck on something during a forest walk, and it does not restrict the movement at all.
+This neoprene coat is impressive regarding elasticity, durability, color, and design.
+I like that it fits the dog body tight, and it's lightweight - it will not get stuck on something during a forest walk, and it does not restrict the movement at all.
 The tradeoff for the previous ones is that it covers less from the dog's body than other coats and provides less protection from wind.
 As all neoprene materials: this coat is not waterproof at all - it will just soak in the water if you use it on a rainy day.
 The visibility of this coat is also fantastic, the color is bright, and it also has reflective sewing around the edges.

 You can buy all Julius-K9 products on their website and can probably also find retailers and stores in your country.